Web Analytics Made Easy -

 Intuitions regarding global welfare are controversial:

+- A minority does not share this intuition (Fig.3, right hand side).
 Ancient Indian predecessors of antinatalism maintained that our everyday perception is distorted; see Negative Utilitarianism and Buddhist Intuition.
 Philosophical mentors of antinatalism like Arthur Schopenhauer, Philipp Mainländer and Emil Cioran suggested that global welfare is negative.

 Who is closer to a realistic view?